soz-live/soz-live.github.io/docs/coders/basics.md

 | Description | Comment | a Description of the Class being created |

 > **Notes:**<br>
-> Many of the specified classes are Abstract classes - meaning that they can't be instanced - or objects created from them.
+> - Many of the specified classes are Abstract classes - meaning that they can't be instanced - or objects created from them.
-> They are used to set out the hierarchy in a logical fashion so that LSP works for each type / class specified.
+> - They are used to set out the hierarchy in a logical fashion so that LSP works for each type / class specified.
-> Sometimes the depth of abstraction can reach 8 levels.

 ## Objects